A Perfect Murder: Critical response

-A Perfect Murder received mixed reviews from critics: Stephen Holden of The New York Times called it a "skillfully plotted update of Frederick Knott's play".
-Owen Glelberman of Entertainment Weekly commented, " I’ve seen far worse thrillers than “A Perfect Murder,” but the movie is finally more competent than it is pleasurable.
+A Perfect Murder received mixed reviews from critics.

+Stephen Holden of The New York Times called it a "skillfully plotted update of Frederick Knott's play".
+Owen Gleiberman of Entertainment Weekly commented, "I've seen far worse thrillers than A Perfect Murder, but the movie is finally more competent than it is pleasurable.
 All that lingers from it is the color of money."

 Rita Kempley of The Washington Post noted, "The trouble is, we don't really much care about this philandering billionaire glamour puss, who seems perfectly capable of taking care of herself.
 We don't care about her husband or lover either.
 The story's most compelling character, an Arab American detective (the superb British actor David Suchet), becomes a minor player here.
 Nevertheless, like John Williams in the Hitchcock film, Suchet commits the film's only believable crime: He steals the show."

 Paul Clinton of CNN observed, "This production is stylishly mounted...
 Douglas is an excellent actor and a gifted producer.
 However, he should hang up his spurs when it comes to playing a romantic lead with women in their twenties."

-Roger Ebert, who gave the film 3 stars out of 4, wrote "[It] works like a nasty little machine to keep us involved and disturbed; my attention never strayed".
+Roger Ebert, who gave the film three stars out of four, wrote "[It] works like a nasty little machine to keep us involved and disturbed; my attention never strayed".
 Meanwhile, James Berardinelli wrote that the film "has inexplicably managed to eliminate almost everything that was worthwhile about Dial M for Murder, leaving behind the nearly-unwatchable wreckage of a would-be '90s thriller."

-A Perfect Murder holds a 57% "Rotten" rating on Rotten Tomatoes from 53 reviews.
+A Perfect Murder holds a 54% "Rotten" rating on Rotten Tomatoes from 56 reviews.
 The site's consensus states: "A slick little thriller that relies a bit too much on surprise events to generate suspense."
-It has a score of 50/100, based on 22 reviews ("mixed or average reviews") from Metacritic.
+It has a score of 50/100, based on 22 reviews ("mixed or average" reviews) from Metacritic.